M23604/el-notes/Stats and Quotes Notes.md

 - Singaporeans accounted for about 35 per cent of tech jobs, and 35 per cent of net tech jobs created in the past five years in banking and finance.
 <br>&emsp;  Article: `NTU Business` - [`What is stopping more Singaporeans from taking up tech jobs?`](https://www.ntu.edu.sg/business/news-events/news/story-detail/what-is-stopping-more-singaporeans-from-taking-up-tech-jobs)
 <br>&emsp;  Source: `Monetary Authority of Singapore (MAS)`
+- There appears to be a general lack of students graduating with degrees in Computer Science-related fields, with only 2,800 such graduates every year, compared to the demand of nearly 60,000 needed by 2023, according to Dr Vivian Balakrishnan, Minister-in-charge of the Smart Nation Initiative.
+- The labour shortage by 2030 could cost Singapore nearly 39.2 billion SGD, which is very undesirable for the city state, since it could possibly account for 21 percent of Singapore’s projected economy by then.
+- Only a third of the technological workforce in the financial sector is made of Singaporeans

 # Prejudice and Discrimination

 ## Definitions